him229/iOS-Flicks/README.md

 ## Notes

 Got an error with poste_path being null which took a while to resolve.
+This is just a basic verison.
+Still working on added functionality.

 ## License